Skip to main content

 After the procession ended and I ran out of rice and snacks, I walked back to my hotel.

-Where I discovered, on the sidewalk five meters from the front door, the offerings the procession had left behind.
+Where I discovered, on the sidewalk two meters from the front door, the offerings the procession had left behind.
 The monks walked right past my hotel.
 I could have stayed exactly where I was, walked downstairs in my pajamas, sat on the curb, and done the whole ritual without the 45-minute rain detour.
+Or I could have observed the entire thing from my patio.

 I was staying at the Ancient Luang Prabang Hotel.
 If your hotel is on the procession route, that changes everything about your morning.